dariabroscoteanu/RoCliCo/README.md

-# A Novel Contrastive Learning Method for Clickbait Detection on RoCliCo: A Romanian Clickbait Corpus of News Articles
+# A Novel Contrastive Learning Method for Clickbait Detection on RoCliCo: A Romanian Clickbait Corpus of News Articles - EMNLP 2023 (Official Repo)
 ## 1. Description
 ### General Information
 The RoCliCo dataset contains 8,313 news samples which are manually annotated with clickbait and non-clickbait labels.
 The dataset is divided into two subsets, as presented in the following table: